ehill-iolani/chromadb-claude/README.md

 ```
 pip install -r requirements.txt
 ```

+Open the .env file and add you Anthropic and OpenAI keys.

 Once you have all of the dependencies installed you can first convert the .pdfs of interest into plain text by running `pdf2txt.py`
 ```